devtut/generate/docs/algorithm/shortest-common-supersequence-problem.md

 ---
-metaTitle: "Algorithm - Shortest Common Supersequence Problem"
+title: "Algorithm - Shortest Common Supersequence Problem"
 description: "Shortest Common Supersequence Problem Basic Information, Implementation of Shortest Common Supersequence Problem in C#"
+date: 2026-01-27
+tags: ["algorithm"]
 ---

 # Shortest Common Supersequence Problem

 ## Shortest Common Supersequence Problem Basic Information

 The [Shortest Common Super Sequence](https://en.wikipedia.org/wiki/Shortest_common_supersequence_problem) is a problem closely related to the longest common subsequence, which you can use as an external function for this task.
 The shortest common super sequence problem is a problem closely related to the longest common subsequence problem.